-Since the start of the founder’s first entrepreneurial venture in 2011, the Alumni team have reviews in excess of 100 Business plans, have provided customers for three and are at the final stage of investing six companies.
+Since the start of the founder’s first entrepreneurial venture in 2011, the Alumni team have reviewed in excess of 100 Business plans, have provided customers for three of the applicants and are at the final stage of investing in six companies.
 The key individual providing regulatory cover has dealt with the buying and exiting of several multi-hundred million rand transactions in the energy and technology space as a private equity manager.

 Identified potential investee companies in Series A funding round

 Africanopy (Pty) Ltd

 Africanopy (Pty) Ltd (“Africanopy”) is a rural internet solution for the developing world, that was originally designed as a multi-frequency transportable communications network for mines.
 After being invited by the South African government to adopt the solution to rural telecoms in South Africa, Africanopy has received support from the municipality of Empangeni in KwaZulu Natal and the Natal Provincial Government to create a TV White Space based internet provision using local WiFi mesh networks connected to a transportable network, which in turn connects to the 14,000 km Broadband InfraCo fibre network and the West African Cable System.
 Competitive advantages include – access to spectrum at free or discounted prices, technology that reduces the cut-off point of coverage from 150 subscribers per square kilometer to 4 and deployment times of the enabling 5-Star network of 1 day per point of presence and control over the landing page.